-Denali National Park is possibly the most famous Alaskan National Park.
+Denali National Park is possibly the most famous Alaskan National Park and a mandatory visit in any Alaska road trip itinerary.
 With more than 400 000 visitors, it’s the most popular and the easiest to reach.
 There are some amazing tours to see this NP.
 Denali is amazing to see wildlife like brown bears, caribou, Dall sheep, wolves, and moose.
 It’s also home to the highest mountain peak in North America, Denali Mountain (previously Mount McKinley).

 Wrangell-St. Elias National Park is probably a bit a lesser-known.
 Maybe you haven’t even heard of it, but we need to highlight it, as it is by far the biggest national park in the USA.
 With more than 8M acres.
 If we include the National preserve, it becomes more than 13M acres, six times larger than the much more famous Yellowstone.
 As usual, when it comes to size, nothing beats Alaska.
 Among the ten biggest National Parks in the USA, seven are in Alaska.